 Language Development and Reading Readiness

 Children experience the job of listening to stories and then acting out simple dramas.
-The young children learn to express themselves orally and expand their vocabulary they use on a daily basis.
-By the time children complete Preschool, most will recognize the verbal spelling of their own name, upper and lower case letters, sounds associating with letters and have the ability to write their own name.
+Young children learn to express themselves orally and expand the vocabulary they use on a daily basis.
+By the time children complete Preschool, most will recognize the verbal spelling of their own name, upper and lower case letters, sounds associating with letters, and have the ability to write their own name.

 Math Readiness and Science